ryandaepark/ArtistShop/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-### Prerequisites
+### Npm Packages
-These are the necessary npm packages that need to be downloaded.
+These are the necessary npm packages that were used

 * npm
   ```sh